jeffv03/Apple2000/README.md

 ### Contact

 This program marks the beginning of my professional career as a videogame developer - one that continues to this day 20+ years later.
-You can reach the author, Kevin Kralian, at kevin.kralian@gmail.com
+You can reach the author, Kevin Kralian, at kevin.kralian AT gmail.com